Navigating Supplements During Menopause: What to Know and What to Ask.

 Below is a cautious overview of ingredients often discussed with caveats.

 Note: Just because a botanical is “natural” does not make it safe for everyone.
-Interactions (with medications) and contraindications must be considered.

 3. How to evaluate a supplement: checklist for consumers